kaarmu/typst.vim/README.md

 end)
 ```

-- Restart neovim to reload config
+- Call `:so %` or restart neovim to reload config
 - Call `:PackerSync`

 ### lazy.nvim